Naveduran/simple_shell/README.md

 # Shell

-This repository contains our own simple version of the shell.
+This repository contains our own simple version of the shell, a command line interpreter.
 It was written in C, as a learning exercise.
 The [Flowchart](https://miro.com/app/board/o9J_lMIftoE=/) shows how the program was built.

 ## Files of this repository
 |File| Description |